-The new station will feature sleeping quarters for personnel; ample storage to accommodate all apparatus on site and indoors; administrative space suited to current and future staffing models, an education and training space open to the public; and a kitchen and dining area.
+The new station will feature sleeping quarters for after-hours personnel; ample storage and apparatus bays to accommodate EMS vehicles and equipment; administrative space suited to current and future staffing models; educational and training space to accommodate special public events; and a kitchen and dining area for live-in staff during shifts.

-Building details may be subject to change as plans are finalized and approved.
+^{} Building details may be subject to change as plans are finalized and approved.